AnikyMX/Open4ES-Shader-Android/README.md

 # Open4ES Shader Android
-Open4ES is a shader project for Minecraft: Java Edition on Android that uses the [GL4ES](https://github.com/PojavLauncherTeam/gl4es-114-extra) renderer.
+Open4ES is a shader project for Minecraft: Java Edition on Android that uses the [GL4ES](https://github.com/PojavLauncherTeam/gl4es-114-extra) renderer or OpenGL ES 2.

 - Compatible with **Adreno, Mali, and PowerVR GPUs**.
 - Makes your Minecraft look a little better :)